Moscow, Россия - Things to Do in Moscow

 When to Visit

-The best time to visit Moscow is during late spring (May-June) and early autumn (September-October) when temperatures are mild and the city is at its most beautiful.
-Summer (July-August) offers the warmest weather and White Nights, but can be crowded and expensive.
-Winter visits (December-February) provide a magical snowy atmosphere and lower prices, but require serious cold-weather preparation as temperatures can drop below -20°C. Avoid visiting during major Russian holidays when many attractions close and prices spike.
+The best time to visit Moscow is during late spring (May-June) and early autumn (September-October) when temperatures are mild and the city's parks are at their most beautiful.
+Summer (July-August) offers the warmest weather and White Nights phenomenon, though it's peak tourist season with higher prices.
+Winter (December-February) transforms Moscow into a magical snow-covered wonderland, perfect for experiencing Russian winter culture, though temperatures can drop below -20°C (-4°F).
+Avoid the muddy season (March-April) when snow melts create slushy conditions throughout the city.

 Insider Tips

-Learn basic Cyrillic alphabet before visiting - it makes navigation much easier as many signs aren't in English
+Learn basic Cyrillic alphabet before visiting - many signs aren't translated and it will help immensely with navigation

-Always carry cash as many smaller establishments don't accept cards, and ATMs may not work with all international cards
+Carry cash as many smaller establishments don't accept cards, and ATMs are widely available but may charge foreign transaction fees